-- 1. 2 theories: Rapidly firing single ectopic site in the atria caused by accelerated automaticity or rapid re-entry circuit in the right atrium (Type I also called typical or classical).
+- 2 theories: Rapidly firing single ectopic site in the atria caused by accelerated automaticity or rapid re-entry circuit in the right atrium (Type I also called typical or classical).
 Type II atrial flutter is called atypical or very rapid atrial flutter.
 They often develop atrial fibrillation.
 The exact mechanism for this type has not been defined. - 2.
-Atria are depolarized at rates of 250-400 times/minute - 3.
+Atria are depolarized at rates of 250-400 times/minute: 300 common - 3.
 Atria demonstrate wave deflections called flutter (F) waves.
 They have an initial negative component followed by a positive component producing V-shaped waveforms that have a sawtooth or picket fence appearance.
 They alter the baseline completely so there is no isoelectric line.
 The T wave is often obscured by the flutter waves. - 4.
 The AV node cannot conduct all the impulses to the ventricles.
-Physiologic refractoriness of the AV node, not pathologic block prevents the 1:1 ventricular response.
+There is a built in physiological AV nodal refractory period to prevent 1:1 conduction (which is what we is seen when flutter occurs with WPW).
+This refractoriness of the AV node, not pathologic block prevents the 1:1 ventricular response.
 Normally, the AV node cannot conduct faster than 180/minute.
 At an atrial rate of 300, every other impulse arrives at the AV node while it is still refractory.
 Thus the common ventricular rate would be 150 and is called 2:1 conduction. - 5.
 The AV junction may conduct impulses in various ratios: 1:1, 2:1, 3:1, 4:1 or more resulting in a discrepancy between atrial and ventricular rates.
 Even ratios are more common than odd.
+Atrial flutter with 2:1 conduction is the MOST overlooked (misdiagnosed) rhythm disorder This is 2:1 AV conduction and NOT 2:1 AV "block".
+Block is pathologic ... yet we are VERY happy that atrial flutter presents with 2:1 conduction instead of 1:1 conduction. - 6.
 Accessory pathway conduction may be 1:1 as the AV node is bypassed.

-- 6. AV blockade of impulses may be consistent or variable.
+AV conduction of impulses may be consistent or variable.
 If consistent, the R-R is regular; if inconsistent, the R-R is irregular.
 If inconsistent report the rhythm as atrial flutter with variable AV conduction. - 7.
 QRS are usually narrow as long as ventricular conduction is normal.

-- 1. Usually a paroxysmal rhythm precipitated by a PAC that may last for seconds to hours and sometimes 24 hours or longer
+- Usually a paroxysmal rhythm precipitated by a PAC that may last for seconds to hours and sometimes 24 hours or longer

 - 2. Valvular (mitral or tricuspid) heart disease

 - 3. Ischemic heart disease, hypoxia

 - 4. Hypertensive heart disease

 - 5. Pulmonary disease; pulmonary emboli

 - 6. HF

 - 7. Pericarditis; Myocarditis; cardiomyopathy

 - 8. Digitalis or quinidine toxicity

 - 9. After cardiac surgery

 - 10. Thyrotoxicosis

 - 11. Alcohol intoxication